Wintu: Culture

-The Wintu tribes had close ties to the natural resources in the region they occupied.
-More specifically, The Winnemem Wintu tribe translates to "Middle Water people" in their language.
-They believed they were born from water, are the water, and fight to protect the water.
-As a whole, hunting, fishing, and gathering plants are all part of their culture and cultural use.
-They use unique customs, traditional art, and independent spiritual beliefs within their way of life.
-When villages had extra food, they would sometimes invite neighboring tribes to feast, dance, and play games.
-Dance had many purposes in the Wintu culture and was not only used for entertainment.
-The suneh, or begging dance was done when one person would transfer property to another.
+The Wintu have close ties to the natural resources of their region.
+The Winnemem Wintu call themselves "Middle Water people" in their language.
+They say they were born from water, are the water, and fight to protect it.
+Hunting, fishing, and gathering remain central to their culture.
+They have their own customs, traditional art, and spiritual beliefs.
+When villages had extra food, they sometimes invited neighboring tribes to feast, dance, and play games.
+Dance served many purposes beyond entertainment—for example, the suneh, or begging dance, was performed when one person transferred property to another.

-The Wintu people used to live in small semi-permanent homes that could be found along waterways.
-More specifically, River and Hill Patwin homes were dome-like.
-River Patwins used sticks, straw, and other earthly resources to build their homes.
-Hill Patwins' homes had a similar structure but used conical bark.
-Larger communities had an earth lodge, which had two main purposes.
-The structure's first purpose was to be used as a sweat lodge for spiritual renewal, purification, and connection to nature.
-The other use for the sweat lodge in Wintu culture is a place to sleep for unmarried men without families.
+Wintu homes were small and semi-permanent, built along waterways.
+The River and Hill Patwin built dome‑shaped homes—the River Patwin using sticks, straw, and other local materials, the Hill Patwin using conical bark.
+Larger communities had an earth lodge used as a sweat lodge for spiritual renewal, purification, and connection to nature; unmarried men without families also slept there.

-The Wintu people are known for fishing.
-They also rely heavily on wild foods to trade and use within their economy.
-Their primary food source was salmon fished from the McCloud and Sacramento rivers.
-Sometimes they would fish for Steelhead trout in the upper Trinity River.
-Men often hunted either individually or in hunting groups.
-Groups would use traps for all types of animals.
-Women gathered plants and other resources to use for food or implements like baskets.
-Basket weaving was a large part of their culture and community.
-They used baskets for cooking, storing, sifting, and carrying.
-Basket weaving was also incorporated into fashion by weaving hats, which many women wore.
+Fishing has always been central to Wintu life.
+Salmon from the McCloud and Sacramento rivers was the primary food source, along with Steelhead trout from the upper Trinity River.
+Men hunted individually or in groups, using traps for many kinds of animals.
+Women gathered plants for food and for making implements such as baskets.
+Basket weaving was a major part of Wintu culture: baskets for cooking, storing, sifting, and carrying, as well as woven hats that many women wore.

+Cuisine

+The Wintu engaged in deer hunting.
+Brown bears were pursued during the fall season when they were well-fed and lethargic.
+Additionally, the Wintu consumed various meats, including rabbits, gophers, squirrels, wood rats, quail, and other avian species.
+Grasshoppers were prepared by boiling them in baskets and subsequently drying them in the sun.
+Salmon flour held significant value in trade.
+Acorns constituted the primary plant-based food for the Wintu, similar to many early Californians, including the Wintu.
+Manzanita berries were utilized in the preparation of soup and cider.
+Other edible plants included soaproot, clover, miner's lettuce, skunkbush berries, hazelnuts, pine nuts, wild grapes, as well as sunflower and cotton flower seeds.

 Population

 Scholars have disagreed about the historical population of the tribes before European-American contact.
-Due to competition for resources, forced labor, disease, and other factors the Wintu tribes' population decreased.
+Due to competition for resources, forced labor, disease, and other factors, the Wintu tribes' population decreased.
 Alfred L. Kroeber estimated the combined 1770 population of the Wintu, Nomlaki, and Patwin as 12,000.
 Sherburne F. Cook initially put the population of the Wintu proper as 2,950, but later nearly doubled his estimate to 5,300.
 Frank R. LaPena estimated a total of 14,250 in his work of the 1970s.

 Kroeber estimated the population of the Wintu, Nomlaki, and Patwin in 1910 as about 1,000.
 Today the population has recovered somewhat and there are about 2,500 Wintun, many of whom live on the Round Valley Reservation, and on the Colusa, Cortina, Grindstone Creek, Redding, and Rumsey rancherias.
 The estimated total of Wintu people is averaged at 2,500.